logoPostPlanify

 Why Scheduling Carousels Beats Posting on the Fly

-Finally, a dedicated tool like PostPlanify lets you preview every frame exactly as it will appear, double-check crop ratios, and even import Canva designs with one click, so you eliminate those annoying last-minute surprises—like text sitting too close to the edge or a product tag jumping to the wrong photo - before the post ever leaves your desk.
+PostPlanify makes this even easier.
+You can preview each slide exactly as it will appear, check crop ratios, and import Canva designs with one click - eliminating surprises like text sitting too close to the edge or product tags appearing on the wrong photo.

 What You Need Before You Start Scheduling